harshaldulera/ThunderCipher-Writeups/Misc/Mindscrew.md

-On opening the HEX of the image I found some text.
+On opening the HEX of the image, I found some text.

 <figure><img src="../src/Misc/Mindscrew/hexedit.png"></figure>